 Remparts de Saint Malo

 The walls of Saint-Malo are another top choice on the list of things to do in Saint-Malo.
 Since these surround the city, it’s a great way to do a self-guided walking tour and see extra things while you walk around the almost two-kilometer loop.
 Some parts of the wall date back to the 1100s, with additional fortifications and reconstructions taking place in the 1600s and 1800s to keep up with evolving military techniques.

 Since these walls were for fortification, you can walk along the top (don’t worry, you won’t fall) for panoramic city views.
 The beauty of undertaking a walking tour by yourself is that you can stop whenever you see something that catches your eye.

 - Location: 6-2 Rue Guillaume le Gouverneur

-- Insider tip: Do this both at high tide and low tide for completely different views of the city and the coastline.
+- Insider tip: Do this at high and low temperatures for completely different views of the city and the coastline.

 Just to the north of the city lies the island of Cezembre.
 It’s the region’s hottest island, with beautiful sandy stretches of beach (and, therefore, a popular summer beach escape for locals and travelers).
 Be sure to bring all your beach provisions like towels, snacks, and sunblock.

 The island’s history is fascinating.
-During the Second World War, it was a fortified island in use mainly by German soldiers and was heavily bombed by Allied forces.
+During the Second World War, it was a fortified island mainly used by German soldiers and was heavily bombed by Allied forces.
 Today, the remains are evident in the thousands of bomb craters.
-There are even mines that remain; therefore, parts of the former fortress are off-limits.
+Even mines remain; therefore, parts of the former fortress are off-limits.

 - Location: North of Saint Malo